Jonathan Clarkson Gibbs: Move to the South

 passing through 'a howling wilderness' of social, political, and religious problems, as striking and peculiar as those found by the Israelites in their journey from the 'house of bondage' to the land of their fathers.
 And all these problems impinge upon the work of their religious education, in every branch of it, either directly or remotely.

 Missionary activity in the South was not a new occurrence.
-The Great Awakening had been a period when many missionaries evangelized in the region.
+The Great Awakening had been a period during which many missionaries evangelized in the region.
 In addition, contraband camps had been set up near many forts, and some missionaries lived and worked among them.
 Historian Steven Hahn has noted that:

-The established missionary work among freed blacks in the South was augmented by activities such as those o Gibbs.
+The established missionary work among freed blacks in the South was augmented by activities such as those of Gibbs.
 He believed in the power of education and the connection (expressed in the 1866 report) between religious duties and the task of uplifting nearly four million freedmen.
 In a letter to his old friend, Charles Barrett of Vermont, Gibbs proudly stated that he "had one school that daily average in Charleston, 1000, children, and some 20 teachers."

 During his time in South Carolina, Gibbs also became involved in Republican political activities during Reconstruction.
-Gibbs participated in a meeting of black delegates who drafted a petition demanding that the educated of both races be allowed to vote, suggesting he may have had some elitism.
-The petition also said, "we do ask that if the ignorant white man is allowed to vote, that the ignorant colored man shall be allowed to vote also."
+Gibbs participated in a meeting of black delegates who drafted a petition demanding that the educated of both races be allowed to vote, suggesting that he may have had some elitism.
+The petition also said "we do ask that if the ignorant white man is allowed to vote, that the ignorant colored man shall be allowed to vote also."
 Gibbs noted that, "If we can secure, for the next ten years, three clean shirts a week, a tooth brush, and spelling-book to every Freedman in South Carolina, I will go bail (a thing I seldom do) for the next hundred years, that we will have no more slavery, and both whites and blacks will be happier and better friends."

 During this period, Gibbs met and married his second wife, Elizabeth.
 They had at least once child, who died in infancy.
 Gibbs "remained [in Charleston] but a short time not finding things to his liking.
 He proceeded to Jacksonville, Florida and there opened an Academy for youth of that city."